Option: Jointly Registered with Erie Community College

-- Applicants will be tested for Academic Foundations in reading, writing and mathematics.
+- Completion of Academic Foundations in reading, writing and mathematics.
 To be accepted into the program, applicants must earn the minimum required score on these tests or pass the Academic Foundations course listed below.

 These academic foundation courses do not count toward the degree.

 If college-level courses were completed prior to the student starting in the Surgical Technology program and the courses are to be used to fulfill degree requirements, a minimum program grade-point average of 2.0 is required.